 The DS 3 is available in five specifications: entry-level DSign, mid-range DStyle, higher-spec DSire and DSport and the range-topping Ultra Prestige.
 There are also various special editions that add unique trim and styling upgrades, as well as Plus packs that add certain accessories to each trim.

 Even entry-level models are well equipped, with a leather steering wheel, cruise control, electric windows and mirrors, plus air-conditioning.
 DStyle and DSport cars come in Plus versions, which include upgrades such as Bluetooth phone connectivity, bigger alloy wheels, digital climate control, parking sensors and automatic headlamps and wipers.

-Other models in the DS 3 range include the DS 3 Racing hot hatch, as well as a DS 3 Cabriolet, which has a folding canvas roof, much like the smaller Fiat 500C city car.
+There's also a DS 3 Cabriolet model which has a folding canvas roof, much like the smaller Fiat 500C city car.

 The DS 3 is a fun car – both to look at and to drive.
 Its unusual design may not be to everyone's taste, but it certainly stands out in the upmarket supermini class, even now.
 An economical and punchy engine range helps keep it on the radar of many buyers and only improved build quality and practicality could seriously enhance the overall package.